Real-Time Environmental Data at Your Fingertips

 The aquaMeasure CHLA measures chlorophyll, temperature and tilt in real time.
 Measuring chlorophyll in water is important in order to estimate levels of phytoplankton.
 If high levels of chlorophyll are detected, it signifies high levels phytoplankton in the water.
 In aquaculture the size of the biomass and possible pollutants entering the water can have a major impact on macronutrients and phytoplankton biomass.

-Chlorophyll
+Chlorophyll A-Blue

-Optical Back-Scatter Based [0 – 500 µg/L]
+Optical Fluorescence Based Measurement (0 – 500 µg/l)

-0-180 degrees
+Tilt 0-180 degrees

-64 MB flash
+Memory 64 MB flash

-Up to 100 meters
+Depth Up to 100 meters

-aquaMeasure CDOM
+aquaMeasure CDOM/FDOM

 The aquaMeasure CDOM/FDOM measures colored (or chromophoric) dissolved organic matter, fluorescent dissolved organic matter, temperature and tilt in real time.
 CDOM is a naturally occurring matter that consumes UV light in water.
 CDOM in part will fluoresce when it absorbs light of a certain spectrum and become FDOM.
 Aquaculture sites close to human influences such as logging, agriculture, effluent discharge and wetland drainage can be subject to varying levels of CDOM/FDOM, making it crucial to measure both parameters continuously and in real time.